 Check to see if you have PDF3D, and if not, install with Add Exporter

 If you need to add PDF3D, after selecting Add Exporter, you will get the following window:

 Add PDF3D Exporter in the Extensions & Updates window

 You’ll need to select the Purchased tab in the Extension Manager shown above, locate the PDF3D Exporter, and click its download icon to install.
 More information is located here.

 Now you can export your 3D layout to Adobe!
 Select File -> Export -> PDF3D.
 It will take a little time, at the end of which an Adobe window will open with your design, as shown below:

 Once I was in the Adobe environment, I was able to use the navigation tree to the left for selecting components, nets, net nets, silkscreen, and/or board.
 With my system, it took Adobe about 10 seconds to render the new view.
 For rotating the view, I was able to click and hold the left mouse key while I dragged. causing the view to rotate.
 It did take about 10 seconds for the view to fully render, as shown below:

 Bottom side of the assembly after rotating within Adobe®

 Being able to create a picture to assist with describing features on a printed circuit assembly is helpful in moving conversations forward with your assembly houses.
-As not all vendor have access to powerful design tools, you can now export your layout to the universally adopted PDF format.
+As not all vendor have access to powerful PCB design software and design tools, you can now export your layout to the universally adopted PDF format.
 The 3D file you export may be rotated and zoomed to examine details of the design.

-Your Altium Designer 18 environment already has the capability to use 3D for both visualizing your design and for generating 3D pdf outputs.
-Take some time to work through the easily accessed menus and call us if you’d like to discuss with an Altium expert.
+Your Altium Designer environment already has the capability to use 3D visualization for generating 3D pdf outputs.
+Take some time to work through the easily accessed menus and call us if you’d like to discuss with an Altium Designer expert.